Kennish assumes 131st Operations Group command

 |0

-This work, Kennish assumes 131st Operations Group command, by 2nd Lt.
-Nathan Dampf, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Kennish assumes 131st Operations Group command, by TSgt Traci Howells, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT